CharlieXie/libfacedetection-python-bindings/readme.md

    #image = cv2.resize(image,(0,0),fx=0.4,fy=0.4)
    rect = libfcnn.inference(mat.Mat.from_array(resized_frame),4)
    # rect is a list of [xmin,ymin,height,weight]
-   # now this lib just return the biggest faces coordinate in the image
+   # now this lib just returns coordinate of the biggest face in the image
    # if no face detected , rect is [0,0,0,0]
    if rect[2]!=0:
      cv2.rectangle(frame, (xmin,ymin), (xmax, ymax), (255,0, 0), 2)